About the Program

 |Select a minimum of five approved, upper-division social science electives, totaling at least 18 units (see below)|

 Social Science Electives

 All Social Welfare majors must complete 5 approved electives that will total a minimum of 18 units.
-All social sciences elective courses used to fulfill this requirement for the Social Welfare B.A. major must be selected from the following Master List of Approved Social Sciences Courses for Social Welfare Majors.
-There are no restrictions on what departments may be chosen from the Master List, except that at least 3 elective courses MUST come from the Primary Social Sciences.
-The remaining two electives may come from either the Primary or Secondary Social Sciences.
+All social sciences elective courses used to fulfill this requirement for the Social Welfare B.A. major must be selected from the following Master List of Approved Social Sciences Courses and taken for a letter grade.
+There are no restrictions on what departments may be chosen from the Master List.

-Approved Primary Social Sciences Courses for Social Welfare Majors
+Approved Social Sciences Courses for Social Welfare Majors pt.
+1